pokt-network/smt/docs/SMT.md

 ### Inner Nodes

-Inner nodes represent a branch in the tree with two **non-nil** child nodes.
+Inner nodes represent a branch in the trie with two **non-nil** child nodes.
 The inner node has an internal `digest` which represents the hash of the child nodes concatenated hashes.

 ### Extension Nodes

 Extension nodes represent a singly linked chain of inner nodes, with a single child.
-They are used to represent a common path in the tree and as such contain the path and bounds of the path they represent.
+They are used to represent a common path in the trie and as such contain the path and bounds of the path they represent.
 The `digest` of an extension node is the hash of its path bounds, the path itself and the child nodes digest concatenated.